Categories

 Many of the MCU movies and shows can be enjoyed without having seen any of the other MCU movies or shows.
 However, most of them are improved with some context gleamed from the other stories.
 Therefore, I would like to suggest which shows I think you should try and watch before going to see Doctor Strange in the Multiverse of Madness, if you have time.

 Doctor Strange 2 is out on May 2.
 I am writing this in April.
-These are only predictions for what films and shows will be relevent to best enjoy the new Doctor Strange movie, based on having seen pretty much everything in the MCU myself.
+These are only predictions for what films and shows will be relevant to best enjoy the new Doctor Strange movie, based on having seen pretty much everything in the MCU myself.

 This list is in release order: